 Now let's have a look at the controls of the second area of the top bar, the effects section.

-The buttons related to the effects section which are viewable by default are ON and EDIT below "EFFECTS".
+The buttons related to the effects section that are viewable by default are ON and EDIT below "EFFECTS", and ON below "PP" at the very right.

 These however are just the upper level controls.
 By clicking on EDIT a lot of further controls will appear that alow to edit effects in detail.